duaraghav8/ML/README.md

 #Output format:

 In the file "calculation", each line contains 2 numbers.
 The first is the weight (or coefficient) of x and the second of y.
 If we were computing weights for **n** input features, then we'd have **n** different weights on each line.

+**Halting**

+The learner keeps running until you manually stop it.
+So if you wish to see the best results, I'd say you stop the learner after about 3 seconds.

+./perceptron.py > calculation
+(Ctrl+C after about 3 seconds)